The Center for Agricultural Resilience

 Attendees also have the option to stay off-farm, bring an RV, or camp bringing their own tent and equipment.

-View all of our upcoming events on our event calendar here: https://whiteoakpastures.com/event-calendar
+View all upcoming events on our event calendar here: https://whiteoakpastures.com/event-calendar

 If your travel plans include flying, please note that the closest airports to our farm are a bit too far for ride sharing services such as Uber or Lyft.
 We recommend making arrangements for a rental car to ensure you have adequate transportation.